 Trace3 Principal Technologist George Kobari pointed out the rather obvious reason why DOES is becoming ever more popular.
 “A lot of enterprises today are realizing they must be in the DevOps Space or their businesses will not survive.”
 They are making this decision in concert with some other big changes.
 “From a technology standpoint, a lot of them are just getting to the point of using cloud.
 That’s relevant for DevOps because you have to deploy to a cloud.
 That’s the foundational layer they are sitting on.
 To capture growth, it’s necessary to take advantage of infrastructure on demand.”

 Is DevOps impossible without the cloud?
 Not everyone agrees.
 Some would say that it is indeed feasible to implement DevOps on premises utilizing many of the same tools such as Puppet and Chef.
 But there’s certainly agreement that Cloud enables the process in a way that’s difficult to achieve otherwise.
-For enterprises that often have a mix of on-premise and cloud resources, the goal should be to implement DevOps principles across the organization, leveraging the additional benefits of cloud where possible.
+For enterprises that often have a mix of on-premise and cloud resources, the goal should be to do Agile and implement DevOps principles across the organization, leveraging the additional benefits of cloud where possible.

 The database is the new application

 Robert Reeves, CTO at Datical brought up an interesting point about where DevOps stands to make the greatest strides in the next few years.
 “The application is the first place to implement DevOps since it involves the most people and gets the most attention.
 But once you automate that and bring DevOps to it and are moving the entire code from Dev to Test to Production, then you look for the next thing.”